bamadesigner/show-me-the-admin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows you to easily hide and show your admin bar by typing a specific phrase.
+Hides your admin toolbar and enables you to make it appear, and disappear, by typing a specific phrase.

 == Description ==

+The admin bar makes it really easy to move back and forth between viewing your site and editing your site but sometimes the toolbar can be intrusive.
+When you need it, you need it, but sometimes you wish it would go away, especially when testing out different designs.

-A WordPress plugin that allows you to easily hide and show your admin bar by typing a specific phrase.
+"Show Me The Admin" hides your toolbar by default and enables you to make it appear, and disappear, at will by typing a specific phrase.

 By default, type 'showme' to show the admin bar and 'hideme' to hide it.
 These phrases can be changed in your settings.